 Think about putting some of that money towards your current mortgage.
 If you settle enough of it, you might be able to take advantage of some of the lowest mortgage rates on record by refinancing.
 It’s really the best of both worlds — you get to put the money toward your home’s equity, and it gives back to you with interest savings.

 This goes without saying, really.
 There are many investment vehicles that can provide opportunities for your money to grow, depending on your comfort with risk.
 Plus, it gives you the opportunity to rebalance your portfolio when you’re buying rather than selling.
-So think about investing at least a portion of your financial windfall.
-Your financial advisor will be happy to help.

 If you haven’t reached the contribution limits on your IRA, putting money toward your retirement can be a really smart move.
 You’ll defer taxes on your contributions, build up your savings and potentially compound them with future earnings.